marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 6.12447941e-23      			| No passing for vehicles over 3.5 metric tons					 				|
 | 5.98182693e-24				    | Turn left ahead     							|

-For the 6th image, the model is relatively sure that this is a "Wild Animals Crossing" sign (probability of 1.0), and the image does contain a "Wild Animals Crossing".
+For the 6th image, the model is relatively sure that this is a "Wild Animals Crossing" sign (probability of 1.0), and the image does contain a "Wild Animals Crossing" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|